talkohavy/guides/docs/programming/devops/helm.md

 By default, `helm` waits about 5 minutes (300 seconds), and if the installation doesn't complete by that time, the installation is marked as **failure**.
 If you want to override the default timeout, you can use the `--timeout` flag, followed by the time.
 Examples of valid time values: `5m`, `10s`, `5m10s` (without quotes!).

+---

+## **8. Installation failure**

+By default, upon a failure, created resources remain created (i.e. secrets), and the pod is endlessly and desperately trying to live.

+In such case, you have a few options:

+### - Option 1: Do nothing

+Bad idea.
+You are leaving a dirty environment, and a pod that's endlessly and desperately trying to live takes up resources, which costs money.

+### - Option 2: Go back to a previous successful release

-By default, upon a failure, created resources remain created (i.e. secrets), and the pod is endlessly trying to live.
-If you want to go back to a successful previous release, and keep your deployment as clean as possible, use the `--atomic` flag.
-If `--atomic` is set, upgrade process rolls back changes made in case of failed upgrade.
+If you want to go back to a previous successful release, and keep your deployment as clean as possible, use the `--atomic` flag.
+If `--atomic` is set, the upgrade process rolls back changes made in case of failed upgrade.
 The `--wait` flag will be set automatically if `--atomic` is used.

+What this will do:

+- remove secrets
+- kill the pod (euthanize)

 A full command would look like:

 ```bash
 helm upgrade RELEASE --values values.yaml --wait --timeout 7m --atomic
 ```

+### - Option 3: cleanup on fail

+Cleanup on fail cleans up (i.e.) deletes any secrets and objects created due to the failed upgrade.
+It is different than go back to a previous release in 2 ways:

+1. It doesn't create a new helm-history item (stored as a secret)
+2. It doesn't kill the pod trying to live.

+---

+## **9. Forceful upgrade**

+What does it mean to use `--force` with upgrade?

+we do a helm upgrade, kubernetes receives a request to modify the existing objects.
+It will restart only the pods whose values have changed.
+It will NOT restart all the pods all the time.
+It will only restart the pods if there are any values that have changed for those pods.
+But if we have a requirement where you want to forcefully restart all pods, you can use the `--force` option.
+Internally, `helm` will delete the current deployment.
+Instead of modifying the deployment, it will delete the deployment, and it will recreate the deployment.
+As a result, Kube will delete the old pods and create new ones. **So there will be some downtime when you use `--force` option**.
+This is a major risk of using `--force`flag.